davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle.md

 Awesome.
 Progress!

-### What Does Software Do?

 Not so fast.
 Perhaps it's clear that we should differentiate between what a piece of software does and how it does it.
 But even then, is it ever clear exactly what a piece of software does?

+### What Does Software Do?

-Consider again the example from above:
+Recall the example from above:

 {% highlight ruby %}
 class User